Ipswich Grammar School Buildings: History

 The 1970s was a period of growth for the School, as evidenced by the building programme of the time.
 In 1972, the Fox and Hancock dormitory towers were designed by Stephen Trotter and built by KD Morris & Sons.
 That same year the War Memorial Teaching Complex, the Earle Williams Building and headmasters' residence were also constructed.
 Five years later, the science building that was built in 1912 was refurbished to accommodate what is currently known as the Music School and an open-air theatre was built in the School grounds.
 In 1978, the Earle Williams Building was extended and the following year a swimming pool, gymnasium and tennis courts were installed.

 In more recent times, the School has continued to expand and that growth is reflected in its physical development.
 Between 1980 and 1982, the original building of 1863 was refurbished and Bradfield House was converted into accommodation by Bruce Buchanan.
 In 1985, Buchanan was again employed to design a new Art School, which was completed by renovating an existing war memorial boarding house.
 Two years later, the Clive Wyman Building (also designed by Bruce Buchanan and David Pagendam Architects in association) was opened by the then Education Minister, Lin Powell, and used to house the school's library and computer facilities.
 The late 1980s also saw the construction of a new $2.5 million administration facility and clock tower and in 1990 a cricket storage shed as well as a new scoreboard were erected in the school grounds.

-Ipswich Grammar School remains a dominant icon on the local landscape.
-Its long and distinguished history is reflected not only in its physical expansion over the years but also in its mentoring of many distinguished Old Boys, including Alfred Paxton Backhouse, son of the architect who designed the school and one-time Deputy-Chancellor of Sydney University; John Job Crew Bradfield, Chief Engineer during the construction of the Sydney Harbour Bridge and designer of the Story Bridge in Brisbane; Hugh Cornish, television executive; Sir Harry Gibbs, former High Court judge; as well as a host of representative sportsmen.
+Ipswich Grammar School is a prominent feature on the local landscape.
+Its history is reflected in its physical expansion over the years and in its alumni, including Alfred Paxton Backhouse, son of the architect who designed the school and one-time Deputy-Chancellor of Sydney University; John Job Crew Bradfield, Chief Engineer during the construction of the Sydney Harbour Bridge and designer of the Story Bridge in Brisbane; Hugh Cornish, television executive; Sir Harry Gibbs, former High Court judge; as well as a number of representative sportsmen.